Detecting Alzheimer’s and Parkinson’s Early

-Alzheimer’s and Parkinson’s are devastating neurodegenerative diseases, primarily seen in those over the age of 65 and collectively affecting nearly one million Canadians.
-Where Parkinson’s affects the part of the brain that controls movement, Alzheimer’s targets memory and cognition.
+Alzheimer’s and Parkinson’s are devastating neurodegenerative diseases, primarily seen in those over the age of 65 and cumulatively affecting nearly one million Canadians.
+Parkinson’s affects the part of the brain that controls movement, while Alzheimer’s targets memory and cognition.
 Both result in progressive cognitive and physical decline and eventually lead to the inability to function independently.
-The personal and financial costs of these diseases are severe and are set to worsen with the country’s aging population.
-By 2030, the number of Canadians with Alzheimer’s and Parkinson’s is estimated to double and the total annual health care costs are expected to reach up to $16.6 billion.

 “Individuals must have significant cognitive and physical deterioration before they can receive a definitive diagnosis.”

-Addressing the Need for Non-Invasive Detection
+Non-Invasive Detection

 “With early intervention, the symptoms of these diseases can be reversed and medications and therapies can be put into place to prevent or slow further deterioration,” Prakash says.

-“This could drastically decrease the strain on the health care system and loved ones and improve the quality of life for those diagnosed.”
+“This could drastically decrease the strain on the health-care system and loved ones and improve the quality of life for those diagnosed.”

+“The device detects biomarkers specific to these diseases,” explains Prakash, noting that the research is also branching out into heart disease.
 “It only takes a few seconds to determine whether or not you have it.”

 Alzheimer’s and Parkinson’s Biomarkers Found in Saliva

-Biomarkers are biological molecules – such as proteins, antigens, and peptides – that are found in blood, tissue, or other bodily fluids.
+Biomarkers are biological molecules — such as proteins, antigens and peptides — that are found in tissue, blood or other bodily fluids.
 They provide signs of a normal or abnormal process, or of a condition or disease.
 Up until recently, it was believed that biomarkers for Alzheimer’s and Parkinson’s could only be found in blood or tissue.
 Recent work has indicated their presence, albeit on a smaller scale, in saliva.

 “Saliva is the mirror of the body’s health,” says Prakash.